 A College Payment Plan is available to assist students in meeting their financial obligations.
 A non-refundable fee of \$50 is due with the first installment payment.
 All eligible financial aid, including grants and loans, will be applied prior to calculating the amount due.
-First installments are due on the initial bill due dates.
-The first installment for the Fall Semester is due on July 15 and the first installment for the Spring Semester is due on December 15.
+First installments are due at the time of enrollment into the payment plan.
 The College reserves the right to refuse a payment plan to any student who has not met prior payment agreements.